giftwareio/idea/about/mission-and-vision.md

 # Mission & Vision

 - Open-source Software for the uplifting of the world.
-- In the spirit of the hackathon.
-A hackathon is more like a 100m sprint, we are in it for the long haul.
--

 ### MISSION